Compact (Short) Course Registration

 A:

 Not generally.
 Exceptions may apply for certain two credit compact courses.
-Please check course description booklet
+Please check course description booklet.

 Q: What is the method of evaluation for compact courses?